yasmcse/mini-mb/README.md

 The project includes the networking code and models to complete the task, you will just need to integrate them and implement the logic.

 - The `networking/Networking` class contains the **OkHttp** and **Retrofit** instances with the required headers for an unauthenticated request.
-- The `models` package contains the request and response models with all the fields required for the rest of the task.
+- The `models` package contains the request and response models with all the fields required to complete the task.

 ## Part 1 - Login Screen…
-We would like to allow the user to enter their email address and password and login to our app.
+Create a screen that allows the user to enter their email address and password and login to our app.
 Please design your screen according to the wireframes below:

 <img src="/images/login.png" alt="Login" width="300"/>